nawi-n/Machine-learning/README.md

 # **SENTIMENT ANALYSIS**
 **a.
 To Do :**
 Build a Text Classification Model for Sentiment Analysis \
 **b.
-Description :**  You are required to build a text classification model for sentiment analysis using a dataset of online product reviews. \
+Description :**  Required to build a text classification model for sentiment analysis using a dataset of online product reviews. \
 **c.
 Requirements :** \
 i.
 Load the dataset and preprocess it if necessary (handle missing values,